Salivary gland infections

 - Practice good oral hygiene.
 Brush your teeth and floss well at least twice a day.
 This may help with healing and prevent an infection from spreading.

-- Stop smoking if you are a smoker, to speed up healing.
+- To speed up healing, stop smoking if you are a smoker.

 - Drink lots of water and use sugar-free lemon drops to increase the flow of saliva and reduce swelling.